⚽ 2026 FIFA World Cup

 🏟️ Stadiums & Venues

 MetLife Stadium in East Rutherford, New Jersey hosts the Final on July 19.
 Because FIFA prohibits corporate sponsor names at World Cup venues, it is officially called "New York New Jersey Stadium" during the tournament.
 MetLife is home to the NFL's New York Giants and New York Jets.
-Coldplay will headline the halftime show, in a move inspired by the NFL's Super Bowl tradition.
 The stadium seats approximately 82,500 for the event.
+A first-ever World Cup Final halftime show will be staged, headlined by Madonna, Shakira and BTS, with Chris Martin of Coldplay curating.

-AT&T Stadium in Arlington, Texas — home of the Dallas Cowboys, nicknamed "Jerry World" — is the largest venue at 94,000+ capacity.
-It also hosts more World Cup matches than any other venue, including a semi-final.
+AT&T Stadium in Arlington, Texas — home of the Dallas Cowboys, nicknamed "Jerry World" — is the largest venue and hosts more matches than any other site, with 9 fixtures including a semi-final.
 Its retractable roof, climate control, and the world's largest HD video board make it one of the most spectacular arenas on earth.
 AT&T Stadium opened in 2009 and cost approximately $1.2 billion.

 SoFi Stadium in Inglewood, California opened in 2020 at a cost of over $5 billion — the most expensive stadium ever constructed.
 Its distinctive translucent roof gives an indoor-outdoor feel, and the Los Angeles climate means it rarely needs climate control.
 SoFi hosts USA vs Paraguay in the American team's opener on June 12.
 It will also serve as a venue for the 2028 Los Angeles Olympics.
 The stadium is home to the NFL's Los Angeles Rams and Chargers.